wfp2002/PYODBC-Python-SQLServer-Connection/README.md

-Install python and pyodbc for sqlserver with ODBC 17
+Install python, pyodbc and mysql.connector for sqlserver with ODBC 17 and MYSQL

 Tutorial para Ubuntu 18.04